mehtaharsh16/daniel.feldroy.com/posts/2008-09-best-career-technology-choice-i-ever.md

 title: Best career technology choice I ever made besides learning python...
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/09/best-career-technology-choice-i-ever.html)*.

-I refused to ever touch Crystal Reports.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/09/best-career-technology-choice-i-ever.html)*.I refused to ever touch Crystal Reports.
 I became the ugly, ranty developer and yelled and screamed rather than touch Crystal Reports.<br /><br />I don't even need to explain why this was such an awesome move on my part.<br /><br />My life is so much better for it.

----